-From that moment on, Pastor Stevens dedicated himself to learning about Jesus and to the study and the ministry of the Bible.
-A farm boy born in West Sumner, Maine, in 1929, and raised by his widowed mother from the age of 3, Pastor Stevens approached Bible study and Christianity the way he approached everything in life - with intensity and concentration.
+From that moment on, Pastor Stevens dedicated himself to learning about Jesus and to the ministry and the study of the Bible.
+A farm boy born in West Sumner, Maine, in 1929, and raised by his widowed mother from the age of 3, Pastor Stevens approached Bible study and Christianity the way he approached everything in life – with intensity and concentration.
 His dedication to this life with God helped establish thriving churches in Maine, Massachusetts, and Maryland.

 COMMUNICATING THE VISION